sooubh/legalDoc/documentation/WORKFLOW_DOCUMENTATION.md

    - Action Points
    - Legal Citations

-3. **Role-Specific Views**: Each clause includes detailed interpretations, obligations, and risks for each role.
+3. **Role-Specific Views**: Each clause includes detailed interpretations, obligations, and risks for each role

 ### 2. Visualization Generation Workflow